-UI Element Essential Information Add to an existing protection group drop-down list Select a protection group, click to add virtual machines that are protected to a protection group. indennies that are protected to a protection group.
+UI Element Essential Information Add to an existing protection group drop-down list Select a protection group, click to add virtual machines that are protected to a protection group.

 Click Save Changes.

 Replication Pairs Tab

 From the Replication Pairs tab, you can create, edit, or delete replication pairs by selecting datastores on the local and remote clusters, and view the replication pair status.
 You can also expand the replication pair to view the list of virtual machines protected by this replication pair.